 Social and Individual well-being

 Sustainability supports individuals in many ways.
 This is epitomised in the practice of Voluntary Simplicity where the focus is on having less but experiencing life more.

-The benefits of a simpler life are profound.
+The benefits of simple living are profound.
 Instead of the produce-and-consume way of life, people are able to focus more on the things that really support well-being such as relationships, self-improvement and meaningful pursuits.

-Also, sustainability tends to promote healthier living, for example, it promotes walking or biking over cars.
-It promotes fresh local produce over processed food.
+Also, sustainability tends to promote healthier living, for example, it promotes walking or cycling over cars.
+It promotes fresh local food over processed food.
 Sustainability promotes warm, dry homes which ward off illness.
-It promotes the use of natural products over synthetic ones.
+It promotes the use of harmless natural products over synthetic ones.

 Read more about the benefits of sustainability in supporting well-being »